lhehnke/lhehnke.github.io/_posts/2018-02-08-death-penalty-us.md

 ## Scraping data from the web

 The `rvest` package provides a convenient way to scrape information from web pages.
 You can easily create an html document from a URL with `read_html()` and select the parts of the document you'd like to extract with `html_nodes()`, using either `CSS` or `XPath` selectors.
 You can locate these nodes by right clicking on the respective web page, selecting *inspect element* and C&Ping the path.
-Alternatively, you can use <a href="http://selectorgadget.com/">SelectorGadget</a>).
+Alternatively, you can use <a href="http://selectorgadget.com/">SelectorGadget</a>.

 Historical data on executions in the US can be scraped from <a href="http://deathpenaltyusa.org/">deathpenaltyusa.org</a>.
-Since I wanted to extract information from multiple pages at once, I followed <a href="https://stackoverflow.com/questions/40140133/scraping-tables-on-multiple-web-pages-with-rvest-in-r">this approach</a> by creating the URLs first and then looping over them with `lapply` to download the tables.
+Since I wanted to extract tables from multiple pages at once, I followed <a href="https://stackoverflow.com/questions/40140133/scraping-tables-on-multiple-web-pages-with-rvest-in-r">this approach</a> by creating the URLs first and then looping over them with `lapply()` to download the tables.
 When I started this looked quite promising, but it turned out to be a bit more complicated due to different XPaths.
 In the end, I came up with this rather functional code (if somebody knows a more elegant solution, please let me know):

 ```r
 # Create URL for each year